bnm3k/search_pipeline_builder/README.md

 python init_db.py
 ```

-By default, it creates a db with the name `pg_weekly.db` at the project root
+By default, it creates a db with the name `db/pg_weekly.db` at the project root
 based on the schema `schema.sql`.
 To configure the name or path where the db
 will be created, use the `--db` CLI option.
 If the schema is stored somewhere
 else, use `--schema` CLI option to specify its path.